ValCanBuild/Fluid-Simulation-DirectX11/README.md

 v1.0.1: Implemented proper boundary conditions for 2D Fluid Simulation, changed 2D Wave Equation simulation to use DirectCompute.
 Added simple UI overlay for basic information displaying.

+v1.1: 2D Fluid Simulation now running on Compute Shaders.
+Added AntTweakBar to the project in order to edit simulation parameters at runtime.